shailesh74250/kaizen-assignment/README.md

 This will bundle your application and output the assets into the dist directory.
 The assets are optimized, minified, and ready to be deployed.

 ### Running Tests
 1. Running Unit Tests: npm run test
 2. End-to-End Testing: npm run e2e
+3. End-to-End Testing with Application UI: npm run cypress:open

 ### Linting and Formatting
 This project uses ESLint for static code analysis and Prettier for code formatting.